Platinum group: Rhodium

 The industrial extraction of rhodium is complex, because it occurs in ores mixed with other metals such as palladium, silver, platinum, and gold.
 It is found in platinum ores and obtained free as a white inert metal which is very difficult to fuse.
 Principal sources of this element are located in South Africa, Zimbabwe, in the river sands of the Ural Mountains, North and South America, and also in the copper-nickel sulfide mining area of the Sudbury Basin region.
 Although the quantity at Sudbury is very small, the large amount of nickel ore processed makes rhodium recovery cost effective.
 However, the annual world production in 2003 of this element is only 7 or 8 tons and there are very few rhodium minerals.

 Palladium

-Palladium is preferentially hosted in sulphide minerals, primarily in pyrrhotite.
+Palladium is preferentially hosted in sulfide minerals, primarily in pyrrhotite.
 Palladium is found as a free metal and alloyed with platinum and gold with platinum group metals in placer deposits of the Ural Mountains of Eurasia, Australia, Ethiopia, South and North America.
 However it is commercially produced from nickel-copper deposits found in South Africa and Ontario, Canada.
 The huge volume of nickel-copper ore processed makes this extraction profitable in spite of its low concentration in these ores.